frtib/tsp-redesign/pages/account-basics/administrative-and-investment-expenses.md

 **Example:** In the first table below, you’ll see that the total expense ratio for the {{one_fund.Fund_name}} in {{ net_expense_year }} was {{ total_expense_fmt }}.
 Another way of saying that is that TSP participants’ investments in the F Fund were reduced by 60 cents for every $1,000 invested.
 A participant with $1,000 invested in the F Fund paid 60 cents toward the fund’s expenses; a participant with $100,000 invested paid $60.
 Everyone pays the same percentage.
 So the larger your share of the fund, the larger your share of the expenses.

-You can quickly convert the expense ratios in the tables below to dollar of cost per $1,000 of money invested by moving the decimal point one space to the right.
+You can quickly convert the expense ratios in the tables below to cost-per-$1,000-invested by moving the decimal point one space to the right.
+(0.060% converts to $0.60, or 60 cents.)

 This first table shows, for each of the TSP individual funds, the **{{ net_expense_year }}** gross administrative expense ratio, the net administrative expense ratio, and the investment expense ratio.
 It then adds the net administrative expense ratio to the investment expense ratio to show you the total expense ratio.
 This is how much the fund’s earnings were reduced to allow us to meet our expenses.